ludolpif/llss/doc/BUILDING-Linux.md

 # Linux developer and modder environment
 I currently use GNU/Linux Debian 13 (trixie) for early development cycles.
 It have SDL 3.2.10 in main repositories.
-It will generate a binary with few system dependencies but needs `GLIBC_2.38` symbols which is not a good choice to distribute currently.

 ## Prerequisites